tenheadedlion/dpdb/README.md

 ### 1. Using a compact scheme to store data

-It shows that reading data with compact scheme is a lot slower.
+Reading data with compact scheme is a lot slower.
+The flamegraphs shows that `_GI__libc_read` occupied too much CPU time.

 ```shell
 write                   time:   [1.9642 ms 1.9818 ms 2.0020 ms]